lgeurts/lgeurts.github.io/about.md

 What else?
 I'm interested in far too much topics ranging from science to history, philosophy, robotics, kendo and kenjutsu, grade 3 ice climbing, trekking, playing drums, gaming, traveling planet earth, foreign languages, and many more.

 Guess that's it.
 If you like this site, you can follow me on [Twitter](https://twitter.com/lgeurts) or [Instagram](https://www.instagram.com/luc.geurts/).
-If you want to hire me, please check [this page](https://github.com/lgeurts/Resume/blob/master/Moderncv%20Resume%20Luc%20Geurts%20%28US%29.pdf) for my resume.
+If you want to hire me, please check [this page](https://github.com/lgeurts/Resume/blob/master/Moderncv%20Resume%20Luc%20Geurts%20%28US%29.pdf) for my latest resume.

 Go n-éirí an bothar leat,